 These registers can form 16-bit address pointers for addressing data memory.
 These three address registers are called the X-register, Y-register, and Z-register.
 Load and store instructions can use all X-, Y- and Z-registers, while the LPM instructions can only use the Z-register.
 Indirect calls and jumps (ICALL and IJMP) also use the Z-register.

-Refer to the instruction set or Instruction Set Summary for more information about how the X-, Y- and Z-registers are used.
+Please refer to the instruction set or instruction set summary for more information about how the X-, Y- and Z-registers are used.

 Figure 8-5.
 The X-, Y- and Z-registers